ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: The ViPlan Benchmark

 \section{The ViPlan Benchmark}

-This section describes the two ViPlan evaluation settings, as well as the experimental domains implemented in the benchmark.
-We also introduce the metrics and the VLMs used for our experiments.
+This Section describes the two ViPlan domains, as well as the two classes of methods tested, together with the specific method instances.
+We also introduce the methodology for selecting the VLMs used for our experiments.